NC3-LU/cases_web/_knowhow/glossary/Password.markdown

 In this way, the person whose password has been revealed cannot be held responsible for any actions carried out in their absence.
 Additionally, it is always clear who has access to what resources.

-## Frequent vulnerabilities
+## Frequent Vulnerabilities
-Authentication is required for all *user* and *administrator* access to servers and software.
+Authentication is required for all *user* and *administrator* accesses to servers and software.
 It is important not to forget about access to the network elements comprising the IT system, such as routers, switches, etc.

 The *user name and password* solution is the most widely used.
-This common solution bases authentication on a combination of user name provided by the administrator and a password that the end user will create.
+This common solution bases authentication on a combination of user names provided by the administrator and a password that the end-user will create.
 It is important to note that this solution has various recurrent vulnerabilities:

 ### Accounts with weak or non-existent passwords
-When creating a password, some quality criteria should be respected in order to prevent specialised software from being able to guess it in a short amount of time.
+When creating a password, some quality criteria should be respected to prevent specialised software from being able to guess it in a short amount of time.

 ### Accounts installed by default when setting up software
 During the installation of software such as operating systems, accounts are created by default.
 These accounts use a password known to all experts.
-These accounts are obviously the first to be targeted by ill-intentioned people.
-It is therefore necessary to protect this account with a reliable password.
+These accounts are the first to be targeted by ill-intentioned people.
+It is, therefore, necessary to protect this account with a reliable password.

 ### Passwords that are no longer private
 A password is a confidential element used to identify the user of an account.
 It falls under the same logic as a PIN code used to withdraw money from ATMs.
 Unfortunately, it is all too common to see passwords displayed on screens or known by multiple people.

 ### Software creating users for internal use
 Some software creates accounts used internally to converse with other parts of the IT system.
-These login details and their password, often weak or even non-existent, are documented and obviously known to all the experts.
+These login details and their password, often weak or even non-existent, are documented and known to all the experts.

-### Unreliable or non-existent password hashing formulae
+### Unreliable or non-existent password hashing formulas
 Passwords must be saved in the form of the result of an irreversible function, such as the hash function.
-It is equally important to ensure that a strong hash system is used, in addition to other measures, such as the addition of a salt and stretching
+It is equally important to ensure that a strong hash system is used, in addition to other measures, such as the addition of salt and stretching.

 ### Memorising computer passwords
-Some software, such as the browser, that uses passwords offers users the option of saving their password so they no longer have to enter it every time.
+Some software, such as the browser, offers users the option of saving their passwords, so they no longer have to enter it every time.
 Despite the practicalities of this, it is inadvisable for obvious reasons.

 ### System vulnerabilities
 Vulnerabilities in software may allow newcomers to access the system without a password.
-It is therefore important to keep all software updated and to carry out penetration tests on software developed within the organisation.
+It is important to keep all software updated and carry out penetration tests on software developed within the organisation.

 ### No monitoring or locking in the event of erroneous access attempts
-The occurrence of multiple incorrect password entries for the same account should clearly sound very strong alarm bells for an administration manager.
+The occurrence of multiple incorrect password entries for the same account should sound very strong alarm bells for an administration manager.

 While most IT systems allow you to lock an account after a certain number of erroneous attempts, this feature is not often used, which opens the door to the password cracking software described in this document.

-## Password cracking
+## Password Cracking
 Authentication mechanisms have long been included in the list of most commonly exploited vulnerabilities.

 To perpetrate this type of attack, offenders use specialised decryption software, which relies on two separate technologies:

-### “Brute force” or exhaustive password cracking
+### 'Brute force' or exhaustive password cracking
 In this case, the decryption software is going to try all the different combinations of both hybrid characters and alphanumeric characters.
-This method is effective, but takes an enormous amount of time to decipher complex chains of characters.
+This method is effective but takes an enormous amount of time to decipher complex chains of characters.

 Some of the cracking tools are specially designed for a specific software program, such as Microsoft Word, or others.

 It should be noted that even under the best circumstances, this technique cannot be used on passwords of around more than 10 characters.

-### Dictionary word attack
+### Dictionary Word Attack
-In this case, the decryption software will try all terms from a specific list, also known as a “dictionary”.
-Often, the software used to carry out this type of attack will also submit transformations to words from this list, e.g. replacing an “e” by a “3”, or adding numbers to the end.
+In this case, the decryption software will try all terms from a specific list, also known as a 'dictionary'.
+Often, the software used to carry out this type of attack will also submit transformations to words from this list, e.g. replacing an 'e' by a '3', or adding numbers to the end.
 This method is much faster than the exhaustive method, but can only discover common passwords.

-## Additional advice
+## Additional Advice
 The advice given below applies to the use of authentication by account/password.
 These rules will need to be configured by you in the administration software, in such a way as to make them automatically applicable to all accounts created.

 ### Control the IT architecture